802.11 OFDM Beacon Frame Generation

-This example shows how to generate packets containing MAC beacon frames suitable for baseband simulation or over-the-air transmission using an SDR platform.
+This example shows how to generate packets containing medium access control (MAC) beacon frames suitable for baseband simulation or over-the-air transmission using a software-defined radio (SDR) platform.

-This example creates an IEEE® 802.11™ beacon frame as described in section 22.214.171.124 of [ 1 ].
-A WiFi device can be used to view the beacon packet transmitted using SDR hardware as shown in the figure below.
+In this example, you create an IEEE® 802.11™ beacon frame as described in section 126.96.36.199 of [ 1 ].
+You can view the beacon packet transmitted using SDR by using A Wi-Fi device, as shown in this figure.

-The beacon frame is a type of management frame, it identifies a basic service set (BSS) formed by a number of 802.11 devices.
-The access point of a BSS periodically transmits the beacon frame to establish and maintain the network.
+A beacon frame is a type of management frame that identifies a basic service set (BSS) formed by some 802.11 devices.
 The beacon frame consists of a MAC header, a beacon frame body and a valid frame check sequence (FCS).
-The beacon frame body contains the information fields which allows stations to associate with the network.
-A WLAN beacon frame is created using the
+The beacon frame body contains information fields that allow stations to associate with the network.

-Stored in a baseband file format.
-The file format can be used with the example 802.11 OFDM Beacon Receiver with Captured Data, which performs beacon packet decoding and describes the receiver processing.
+You can store the generated waveform in a baseband file format.
+You can then use this file in the 802.11 OFDM Beacon Receiver with Captured Data example, which shows how to perform beacon packet decoding and describes receiver processing.

-Transmitted over-the-air.
-The beacon packet is upconverted for RF transmission using Xilinx® Zynq-Based Radio SDR hardware.
-The radio hardware allows a waveform to be transmitted over-the-air.
+You can also transmit the generated waveform over the air.
+Upconvert the beacon packet for RF transmission using Xilinx® Zynq-Based Radio SDR hardware.
+The radio hardware can transmit the waveform over the air.

 The beacon packet can be written to a baseband file and transmitted using an SDR platform.
 To transmit the beacon using the SDR platform set